trimstray/nginx-admins-handbook/README.md

   > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments).
 Many of these refer to external resources.

 Throughout this handbook you will explore the many features and capabilities of the NGINX.
 You'll find out, for example, how to testing the performance or how to resolve debugging problems.
-You will discover best practices, security design patterns and ways to handle common issues.
+You will learn configuration guidelines, security design patterns, ways to handle common issues and how to stay out of them.

 In this handbook I added set of guidelines and examples has also been produced to help you administer of the NGINX server.
 They give us insight into NGINX's internals also.